sf105/sttp-book/chapters/getting-started/testing-principles.md

 ## Verification and Validation

-We keep extending our vocabulary a bit with two more concepts.
-Here we introduce **verification** and **validation**.
-Both concepts are about assessing the quality of a system and can be described by a single question.
+**Verification** and **validation** are both about assessing the quality of a system.
+However, they do have a subtle difference, which can be quickly described by a single question:

-**Validation: Are we building the right software?**
+* **Validation: Are we building the right software?**
-Validation concerns the features that our system offers and the customer, for who the system is made.
+Validation concerns the features that our software system offers, and the customer (i.e., for whom the system is made).
-Is the system that we are building actually the system that the users want?
+Is the system under development, the system that users really want and/or need?
 Is the system actually useful?
+Validation techniques, thus, focus on understanding whether the software system is delivering the business values it should deliver.
+In this book, we only briefly cover validation techniques (see chapters on Continuous Experimentation and on Behavior-Driven Development).

+* **Verification: Are we building the system right?**
-**Verification** on the other hand is about the system behaving as it is supposed to according to the specification.
+Verification, on the other hand, is about the system behaving as it is supposed to, according to the specification.
-This mostly means that the systems behaves without any bugs, like it is said it should behave.
+In simple words, this mostly means that the system behaves without any bugs.
-This does not guarantee that the system is useful.
+Note that this does not guarantee that the system is useful: a system might work beautifully, bug-free, but does not deliver the features that customers really need.
-That is a matter of validation.
-We can summarize verification with the question: **Are we building the system right?**

-In this course, we mostly focus on verification.
-However, validation is also very important when it comes to building successful software systems.
+Note how both _validation_ and _verification_ are fundamental for ensuring the delivery of high-quality software systems.

 {% set video_id = "LZ3Fb2Jq7yw" %}
 {% include "/includes/youtube.md" %}

-## Tests, tests and more tests
+## Principles of software testing (or why software testing is so hard)

-If we want to test our systems well, we just keep adding more tests until it is enough, right?
+A simplistic view on software testing is that, if we want our systems to be well-tested, all we need to do is to keep adding more tests until it is enough.
+We wish it were that simple.

-Actually a very important part of software testing is knowing when to stop testing.
+Indeed, a very important part of any software testing process is to know _when to stop testing_.
+After all, resources (e.g., money, developers, infrastructure) are limited.
+Therefore, the goal should always be to maximize the number of bugs found while minimizing the amount of resources we had to spend in finding those bugs.
-Creating too few tests will leave us with a system that might not behave as intended.
+Creating too few tests might leave us with a software system that does not behave as intended (i.e., _full of bugs_).
-On the other hand, creating test after test without stopping will probably cost too much time to create and at some point will make the whole test suite too slow.
+On the other hand, creating tests after tests, without proper consideration might lead to ineffective tests (besides costing too much time and money).
-A couple of tests are executed in a very short amount of time, but if the amount of tests becomes very high the time needed to execute them will naturally increase as well.
-We discuss a couple of important concepts surrounding this subject.

-First, **exhaustive testing** is impossible.
-We simply cannot test every single case a method might be executing.
+Given resource constraints, we highlight an important principle in software testing: **exhaustive testing is impossible**.
+They might be impossible even if we had unlimited resources.
+Imagine a software system that has "just" 128 different flags (or configurations).
+Those flags can be set as either true or false (booleans) and they can configured in all the possible ways.
+The software system behaves differently, according to the combination that is set.
+This implies in testing all the possible configurations.
+A simple math shows us that 2 configurations for each of the 128 different flags gives $$2^128$$ combinations that need to be tested.
+As a matter of comparison, this number is higher than the estimated number of atoms in the universe.
+In other words, this software system has more possible combinations to be tested than we the universe has atoms.

-This means that we have to prioritize the tests that we do run.
+Given that exhaustive testing is impossible, software testers have to then prioritize the tests they will perform.

-When prioritizing the test cases that we make, it is important to notice that **bugs are not uniformly distributed**.
+When prioritizing the test cases, we note that **bugs are not uniformly distributed**.
-If we have some components in our system, then they will not all have the same amount of bugs.
-Some components probably have more bugs than others.
+Empirically, we observe that some components in some software systems present more bugs than other components.

-We should think about which components we want to test most when prioritizing the tests.
+Another crucial consequence of the fact that exhaustive testing is impossible, as Dijkstra used to say, is that

-A crucial notion for software testing is that **testing shows the presence of defects;
+**testing shows the presence of defects;
 however, testing does not show the absence of defects**.
-So while we might find more bugs by testing more, we will never be able to say that our software is 100% bug-free, because of the tests.
+In other words, while we might find more bugs by simply testing more, our test suites, however large it might be, will never ensure us that the software system is 100% bug-free.
+It will only ensure us that these cases we test for do behave as expected.

 To test our software we need a lot of variation in our tests.
 When testing a method we want variety in the inputs, for example, like we saw in the examples above.
 To test the software well, however, we also need variation in the testing strategies that we apply.

+Moreover, calling a software fault a bug might indeed be a good analogy.
+Another interesting empirical finding is that, if testers apply the same testing techniques over and over, at some point they will lose their efficacy.
-This is described by the **pesticide paradox**: "Every method you use to prevent or find bugs leaves a residue of subtler bugs against which those methods are ineffectual."
+This is described by what is known as the **pesticide paradox**:
+_"Every method you use to prevent or find bugs leaves a residue of subtler bugs against which those methods are ineffectual."_
-There is no testing strategy that guarantees that the tested software is bug-free.
+In practice, this means that there is no single testing strategy can guarantee that the software under test is bug-free.
-So, when using the same strategy all the time, we will miss some of the defects that are in the software.
-This is the residue that is talked about in the pesticide paradox.
+A concrete example might be a team that solely relies on unit testing techniques.
+At some point, maybe all the bugs that can be captured at unit test level will be found by the team; however, the team might miss bugs that only occur at integration level.
-From the pesticide paradox we learn that we have to use different testing strategies on the same software to minimize the bugs left in the software.
+From the pesticide paradox, we thus conclude that testers have to use different testing strategies to minimize the bugs left in the software.
-When learning the various testing strategies in this reader, keep in mind that you want to combine them when you are testing your software.
+When studying the various testing strategies that we present in this book, keep in mind that combining them all might be a wise decision.

-Combining these testing strategies is a great idea, but it can be quite challenging.
+The context also plays an important role in how one devises test cases.
-For example, testing a mobile app is very different from testing a web application or a rocket.
+For example, devising test cases for a mobile app is very different from devising test cases for a web application.
+Or for a rocket.
 In other words: **testing is context-dependent**.
-The way that we test depends on the context of the software that we test.

-Finally, while we are mostly focusing on verification when we create tests, we should not forget that just having a low amount of bugs is not enough.
+Again, while this book mostly focuses on verification techniques, let us not forget that having a low amount of bugs is not enough for a good software.
-If we have a program that works like it is specified, but is of no use for its users, we still do not have good software.
+As we have said before, a program that works flawlessly, but is of no use for its users, is still not a good software.
-This is called the **absence-of-errors fallacy**.
-We cannot forget about the validation part, where we check if the software meets the users' needs.
+That is a common fallacy (also known as the **absence-of-errors fallacy**) that software testers face when they decide to focus solely on verification and not so much on validation.

 {% set video_id = "dkbvb_wTN-M" %}
 {% include "/includes/youtube.md" %}